codefresh-io/docs.codefresh.io/_docs/deployments/gitops/applications-dashboard.md

 The Quick View includes the following tabs:
 * Summary: Displays health, sync status, and source and destination definitions.
 * Metadata: Displays labels and annotations for the application.
 * Parameters: Displays parameters configured for the application, based on the tool used to create the application's manifests.
   The parameters displayed differ according to the tool: `directory`, `Helm` charts, or `Kustomize` manifests, or the specific plugin.
 * Sync Options: Displays the sync options enabled for the application.
 * Manifest: Displays the YAML version of the application manifest.
 * Events: Displays status and sync events for the application.

-## Monitor resources for selected application
+## Monitor resources for selected GitOps application

 Monitor the resources deployed in the current version of the selected application in the Current State tab.
 Selecting an application from the GitOps Apps dashboard takes you to the Current State tab, which as its title indicates, displays the